gloveboxes/Zava-MCP-Server-and-PostgreSQL-Sample/README.md

     code .
     ```

-1. Start one or more of the MCP server from the `.vscode/mcp.json` configuration
+2. Start one or more MCP servers using the configurations in `.vscode/mcp.json`.
+The file contains four different server configurations, each representing a different store manager role:

+   - Each configuration uses a unique RLS (Row Level Security) user ID
+   - These user IDs simulate different store manager identities accessing the database
+   - The RLS system restricts data access based on the manager's assigned store
+   - This mimics real-world scenarios where store managers sign in with different Entra ID accounts

     ```json
     {